rails/rails/guides/source/configuring.md

 Controls whether or not someone can start a console in sandbox mode.
 This is helpful to avoid a long running session of sandbox console, that could lead a database server to run out of memory.
 Defaults to `false`.

+#### `config.sandbox_by_default`

+When `true`, rails console starts in sandbox mode.
+To start rails console in non-sandbox mode, `--no-sandbox` must be specified.
+This is helpful to avoid accidental writing to the production database.
+Defaults to `false`.

 #### `config.dom_testing_default_html_version`

 Controls whether an HTML4 parser or an HTML5 parser is used by default by the test helpers in Action View, Action Dispatch, and `rails-dom-testing`.